The Underwater Ghost Town of Judson, North Carolina

 The State of North Carolina holds the money and the Swain County receives the interest each year.
-Even though Fontana Dam provided a tremendous amount of necessary power that’s still needed to this day, houses, businesses and even cemeteries are lurking beneath the surface of Fontana Lake Reservoir, it has been said this area and lake is almost like an entire ghost town itself.
+Even though Fontana Dam provided a tremendous amount of necessary power that’s still needed to this day, houses, stores, restaurants, and even cemeteries are lurking beneath the surface of Fontana Lake Reservoir, it has been said this area and lake is almost like an entire ghost town itself.

 Visitors have reported having strange feelings in the area, and many were ready to leave as soon as they arrived.

 Locals tell of family cemeteries that lie beneath the seemingly calm waters, leaving this lingering question: are those unmoved graves still haunting the lake to this very day?